China factory PMI raises doubts about economy's strength

 Still, the recovery from seven-straight quarters of a slowdown through the third quarter of 2012 has been uneven so far.
 Growth picked up in the fourth quarter but then slipped in the first quarter of this year despite a credit boom in January through March.

-China's debt-ridden local governments used new lending to repay existing loans instead of channeling the money into new investment, analysts said.
+China's debt-ridden local governments used new lending to repay existing loans instead of channelling the money into new investment, analysts said.

 The government has promised to heighten scrutiny of local government financing vehicles, wealth management products and the country's fledgling bond market.